 Sectra ranks among the top four companies in Universum’s 2021 survey of Sweden’s best employers.

-Sectra’s radiology module for enterprise imaging, Sectra PACS, has won the prestigious customer satisfaction award Best in KLAS.
-It has been ranked number one by healthcare providers for the ninth consecutive year in the US, third consecutive year in Canada, and for a first-time in Asia/Oceania.
-Additionally, Sectra was this year ranked #2 both in Europe and in the category Digital Pathology (non-US).
+Sectra’s radiology module for enterprise imaging, Sectra PACS, has again won the prestigious customer satisfaction award Best in KLAS.
+It has been ranked #1 by healthcare providers for eleven consecutive years in the US and five consecutive years in Canada.
+Additionally, Sectra won the new KLAS European categories for Northern and Southern Europe.
 The attention we have received for customer satisfaction has boosted our growth in the Imaging IT Solutions operating area.